rmchorgh/spottybar/README.md

 # SpottyBar

-A polybar plugin for SpotifyD written in Rust.
+A CLI Tool for SpotifyD written in Rust.

 ## Usage